Click on the category dropdown below to see the submissions criteria.

 ELIGIBILITY

 Album-length original recordings which are primarily instrumentally-focused are eligible.
 For the purpose of this category, “instrumental” means using instruments and voice, where voice is used almost exclusively in the vocalization of notes or tones, as opposed to voice used in the rendition of lyrics.
-Eligible product must be at least 75% instrumental (playing time) and be the driving force to the overall popularity of the album.
+Eligible products must be at least 75% instrumental (playing time) and be the driving force to the overall popularity of the album.
 Musical genres and respective subgenres such as (but not limited to) techno, world music, jazz, folk, funk, ambient, house, electro, classical, experimental, turntablism and ambient fit within this category.
 CARAS will have sole discretion in determining if an album is deemed predominantly instrumental.

 There are no sales qualifications for this category.